 Sometimes you might need to include changes you've made to Firefox in a new installer.
 This might be a policies.json file, AutoConfig changes or extensions.
-This document shows how to do that.
+This document shows how to do that on Windows operating systems.

 Download the installer that you want to repackage.
 Make sure you download a full installer and not a stub installer.
 The stub installer is typically named "Firefox Installer.exe" whereas the full installer is named "Firefox Setup VERSION.exe."
 You can download full installer of Firefox Extended Support Release (ESR) from here and of rapid release from here.

 Step 2: Unzip installer

 Unzip the installer into a directory.
 You'll need to use 7-zip in order to unzip it.

 Make your changes to Firefox in the core subdirectory.